VishalNavgire/Windows_Updates_Intune_Custom_Compliance_Policy/README.md

      - 🧩 `intunemanagementextension` → Intune Management Extension *(executes Win32 apps & scripts)*
      - 🔄 `wuauserv` → Windows Update Service *(manages update fetch & install)*
      - 👤 `wlidsvc` → Microsoft Account Sign-In Assistant *(used for device identity in updates)*
+     - `CryptSvc` → *Provides three management services: Catalog Database Service, which confirms the signatures of Windows files and allows new programs to be installed; Protected Root Service, which adds and removes Trusted Root Certification Authority certificates from this computer; and Automatic Root Certificate Update Service, which retrieves root certificates from Windows Update and enable scenarios such as SSL.
+If this service is stopped, these management services will not function properly.
+If this service is disabled, any services that explicitly depend on it will fail to start.*
    - ❌ If any are **stopped**, **disabled**, or **missing** → device is **NonCompliant**.

 4️⃣ ✅ **Registry Settings for Update Deferral**